 Keep to a timetable, pin it up.
-Ensure sufficient opportunities to revised all material studied since year 9 in all subjects.
+Ensure sufficient opportunities to revise all subjects and topics within.

 Prioritise - what are your weakest subjects?
 In which subjects have you covered the most material?

 Ensure you know what to revise for every subject.
 Ask your teachers what skills/content are going to be assessed.